New York Guardian Lawyer

 Termination of Guardianships

 A guardianship for a minor will usually end on their 18th birthday.
-Alternatively, if an incapacitated person regains the ability to make financial decisions, a judge may decide to terminate the guardianship.
+If the guardianship was because of a physical disability, the person may just get better; the same with a mental disability.
+If an incapacitated person regains the ability to make financial decisions, a judge may decide to terminate the guardianship.

 Every guardianship proceeding is started once a petition is filed with the court.
 Guardianship petitions are usually filed by an incapacitated person’s spouse, family member or Social Services agency.